LAST UPDATED: May 15, 2019

-Our best value pick is a top-quality power inverter that weighs only 8 ounces.
-It’s built with a hard aluminum shell housing with advanced protection from drop bumps and has a silent fan for cooling that prevents shortages caused by overheating.
+Our best value pick is a top-quality power inverter that weighs only eight ounces.
+It’s built with a hard aluminum shell housing with advanced protection from drops or bumps and has a silent fan for cooling that prevents shortages caused by overheating.
 The machine offers 150 watts of power to any device plugged into it and has a perfectly calibrated fuse to protect your device from overcharging, overloads, short circuits, and overheating.

 The device offers the versatility of dual USB ports and one AC outlet with several protection protocols.
 The USB ports have a maximum output of 3.1 amps that is suitable for charging laptops and tablets.
 The AC outlet is more suited for charging an iPad, gaming consoles, and a host of other electronic gadgets.
 Foval offers an 18-month warranty on the product.

 The product’s major drawback is that the device tends to get hot despite having a fan.
 Also, the painting on the case gets scratched easily.
 It may drain your vehicle’s battery as the system, and more so the cooling fan, draws its power from your vehicle.
 Moreover, it has an auto shut-off function that may power off the machine unexpectedly.